Hours: Monday-Friday 8:30 a.m. - 3:30 p.m. Cost: $50 for 6 months or $100 for one full year.

 1. Be a member in good standing of the Baltimore County Senior Center where you want to use the fitness equipment

-2. Complete, sign, and return the following forms to the senior center:
+2. Complete, sign, and return the Consent and Release form to the senior center:

 4. At end of Equipment Orientation:

-b.
-Pay for annual fitness center membership, $100 per year or $50 for 6 months.
+a.
+Pay for annual fitness center membership, $80 per year or $50 for 6 months.

 You are now able to use the fitness facility whenever it is open to the membership!